kevinsadi/lofirad.io/README.md

 # lofirad.io
- A webapp that will be using the spotifyapp to be a lofi radio!
-We will be curating a list of many good sub genres of lofi, then have a system to effectively skin spotify.
+A lofi radio webapp.
+Uses the soundcloud api to access lists of specifically curated lofi songs.
+Then, depending on the mood of the user, they can choose a subgenre of lofi.
+Future plans to implement art and chat boards.